Navy Medicine inspires future medical professionals during first visit to Navajo Technical University

 |0

-This work, Navy Medicine inspires future medical professionals during first visit to Navajo Technical University [Image 5 of 5], by CDR Jessica McNulty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Medicine inspires future medical professionals during first visit to Navajo Technical University, by BUMED PAO, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Navy Medicine inspires future medical professionals during first visit to Navajo Technical University